Wilmox/portfolio/_content/projects/tic-tac-toe-minimax-ai.md

 One player will always try to maximize his score, while the other one needs to minimize his score.

 ## My implementation
-I started my implementation with the pseudocode of Wikipedia and turned it into Javascript code.
+I started my implementation with the pseudocode from Wikipedia and turned it into Javascript code.
 You can view, clone, fork, ... my full implementation on my [GitHub](https://github.com/Wilmox).

 ```js
 function minimax(node, depth, maximizingPlayer) is
     if depth = 0 or node is a terminal node then